 3 Follow steps 2-4 above

-Following our training plan will help you to complete the half marathon in a safe & enjoyable manner.
+Following our training plan will help you to complete the half marathon or 10K in a safe & enjoyable manner.

 You will gradually increase the distance you walk over the 12 week programme.
 We have also included some strength training sessions which helps to prevent injury as well as helping you to enjoy the experience rather than just getting around it and suffering with aches and pains for days after the event.

-You need to complete the 4 days as outlined below.
+You need to complete the 4 days per week as outlined in the training programme.
 Many of the sessions will be on our calendar but if there is not a session on at a time to suit you or there is not a session scheduled, check in on the What’s app group to see if there is someone to walk with.
-We can advise on routes for the long walk if we don’t have an scheduled. one arranged
+We can advise on routes for the long walk if we don’t have one scheduled.